 Secondly, it is the physical health and well-being of the individual himself, which is closely linked to good quality and thoughtful nutrition and physical activity, which is particularly inadequate for office workers.
-Research has shown a strong association with healthy habits, not only through reduced sickness days, but also through improved cognitive abilities, reduced stress levels, and improved learning.
+Research has shown a strong association with healthy habits, not only through reduced sick days but also through improved cognitive abilities, reduced stress levels, and improved learning.

 Material well-being.
 In the context of work and everyday life, the financial aspect is equally important.
 According to a study conducted by If Insurance in 2019, better pay is one of the main factors why an employee would be ready to change jobs.

-Although in many ways we think that money is not a good motivator, it is important to bear in mind that until an employee feels financially sound and fairly remunerated, the amount of salary will be a very important criterion for choosing a job.
+Although we think that money is not a good motivator in many ways, it is important to bear in mind that until an employee feels financially sound and fairly remunerated, the amount of salary will be a fundamental criterion for choosing a job.

 The material dimension is closely linked to the provision of basic needs, a sense of security for employees, and the opportunity to realize their social status.

-When an employee feels affiliated with an organization, he is 5 times more likely to show superior performance compared to non-affiliated colleagues.
+When an employee feels affiliated with an organization, he is 5 times more likely to show superior performance than non-affiliated colleagues.
 Therefore, it is worth considering the work culture within the company – whether it fosters diversity and collaborative relationships.

 At the very top of Maslow’s pyramid is the self-realization of the individual – from a professional point of view, an opportunity for personal growth, work sense, creativity, and ability to influence processes directly related to employee performance.
-Deloitte’s 2019 Global Human Capital Trends Survey found that only 43% of employees are confident that their employer provides them with exciting growth opportunities, and only 53% of employees recognize that the organization they represent provides meaningful work.
+Deloitte’s 2019 Global Human Capital Trends Survey found that only 43% of employees are confident that their employer provides them with exciting growth opportunities.
+Only 53% of employees recognize that the organization they represent provides meaningful work.

 Maslow’s pyramid’s highest need for self-actualization is different – if the other needs are “passed” (for example, a person eats, sleeps, receives respect from other people), then self-actualization is an endless process that must be followed jointly by both the employee and the employer.

-If the company wants employees to see their contribution to the organization and want them to contribute in the long term, the employer should be able to provide a healthy environment.
-It is worth engaging your employees to create wellness activities and find out the team’s priorities and wishes.
+If the company wants employees to see their contribution to the organization and want them to contribute in the long term, the employer should provide a healthy environment.
+It is worth engaging your employees, create well-being activities, and determine the team’s priorities and wishes.
 Think about what you can do now to improve the well-being of your employees!
-Read more: Workplace Factors Affecting Employee Health.
+Read more: Why Well-being Initiatives are Essential for Employee Productivity.